Home » Testing and Assessment » Practical Guidelines For Developing Good EFL Test Items

 • Avoid negatively stated stems.

-• If an omission occurs in the stem, it should appear near the end of the stem and not at the beginning.
+• If an omission occurs in the stem, it should appear near the end.
+It should not be at the beginning.

 • Use only correct grammar in the stem and alternatives.

 • Avoid repeating words between the stem and key.
-You can do that, however, to make distractors more attractive.
+You can do that, nevertheless, to make distractors more attractive.

 • Avoid wording directly from a reading passage or use of stereotyped phrasing in the key.

-• Try to avoid “all of the above” as the last option.
-If a student can eliminate any of the other choices, this choice can be automatically eliminated as well.
+• Try to avoid “all of the above” as the last choice.
+If a student can remove any of the other choices, this choice can be automatically eliminated as well.

-• To test understanding of a term or concept, present the term in the stem followed by definitions or descriptions in the alternatives.
+• To test understanding of a term or concept, introduce the term in the stem.
+Follow it with definitions or descriptions in the alternatives.

-• Do not use “none of the above” as the last option when the correct answer is simply the best answer among the choices offered.
+• Do not use “none of the above” as the last choice.
+The correct answer should simply be the best answer among the choices offered.

-• Avoid terms such as “always” or “never,” as they generally signal incorrect choices.
+• Avoid terms like “always” or “never,” as they generally signal incorrect choices.

 Guidelines for good alternatives

 • Use a logical sequence for alternatives (e.g., temporal sequence, length of the choice).
-If two alternatives are very similar (cognitively or visually), they should be placed next to one another to allow students to compare them more easily.
+Place two alternatives next to one another if they are very similar cognitively or visually.
+This positioning helps students compare them more easily.

 • Make all incorrect alternatives (i.e., distractors) plausible and attractive.
 It is often useful to use popular misconceptions and frequent mistakes as distractors.